Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: PRELIMINARY

 i.e., after reflecting on the reasoning path reaching $n_{k+j-1}$, the LLM may revisit the previously erroneous node in the reasoning path and proceed with an alternative, more accurate reasoning path informed by the reflection.

-This timely reflection, which involves actively retracing and selecting a more optimal reasoning path, transforms the reasoning process from a purely linear progression into a hierarchical structure, where reasoning is no longer constrained to a forward-only direction, and significantly improves overall robustness.
+This timely reflection, which involves actively retracing and selecting a more optimal reasoning path, makes the LLM reasoning no longer constrained to a forward-only direction, and significantly improves overall robustness.